xiaochuany/blog/docs/posts/2025-08-06-chisquare.md

 This post can be read independently from my previous one about [t-test](2025-07-23-ttest.md), but a core part of the argument has already been presented there, so it could be beneficial to read that post first.

-The key ideas are as follows:
+The core ideas are as follows:

 - represent multinomial random vector as iid sum (normal approximation applies)
-- chisquare statistic is close to the squared norm of Gaussian vector in k-1 dimensional subspace by multivariate normal approximation
+- chisquare statistic is then close to the squared norm of Gaussian vector in k-1 dimensional subspace
-- spectral decomposition shows that it can be written as the sum of $k-1$ independent standard Gaussians.
+- spectral decomposition shows that the latter can be written as the sum of $k-1$ independent standard Gaussians.

+The last step is a slight generalization of the linear algebra tricks we pull off in the post about t-test.

-## multivarite central limit theorem
+## Multivarite central limit theorem

 Let $E=\{e_1,...,e_k\}$ be the canonical basis of $R^k$ i.e. $e_i$ has entries 0 everywhere except at the $i$-th coordinate, where the value is 1.